Self-heating effects and switching dynamics in graphene multiterminal Josephson junctions

 The narrowing of the superconducting arms is attributed to Joule heating from the dissipative normal currents in the scattering region\,\cite{Draelos2019}.
 Due to the large superconducting gap of the MoRe that prevents hot electron diffusion towards the leads, the electron system can only dissipate heat via electron-phonon coupling.
 In this case, the dissipated power towards the substrate is given by $P_{e-ph}=\Sigma(T_{e}^{\delta}-T^{\delta})$\,\cite{McKitterick2016}, where $\Sigma$ is the electron-phonon coupling constant, $T_e$ and $T$ are the electron and phonon bath temperatures, respectively.
 Following along the lines of Ref.\,\cite{Draelos2019}, we determine $\Sigma$ from the temperature dependence of $I_{c,1}$ along the corresponding SC arm.
 For this, we measure the switching current $I_{s,1}$ for junction 1 by sweeping $I_U$ at different values of $I_R$ and bath temperatures. $I_{s,1}$ is then defined as the value of $I_U$ where $V_1$ crosses a certain threshold voltage (20 $\mu$V) corresponding to the switching from the SC to the normal state.
 As mentioned earlier, in this current-biasing scheme, $I_U$ and $I_R$ do not directly correspond to the junction currents $I_1$, $I_2$ or $I_3$.
-However, since along the SC arm supercurrent only flows in junction 1, it is possible to calculate the junction's critical current $I_{c,1}$ from $I_{s,1}$ (see Supporting Information).
+However, since along the SC arm supercurrent only flows in junction 1, it is possible to calculate the junction's critical current $I_{c,1}$ from $I_{s,1}$ (see Appendix\,\ref{app:sim}).
 Moreover, as it is detailed later, the switching current of a Josephson junction is prone to fluctuations due to thermal effects.
 To eliminate these fluctuations, we take the average of 10\,000 measurements to determine the average switching current $\overline{I}_{s,1}$.
 Next, we calculate the power $P_J$ dissipated in the normal regions from Joule heating as $P_J = I_U V_2$.
 Fig.\,\ref{fig:2}.a shows the measured critical current $I_{c,1}$ as a function of $P_J$ for different $T$ bath temperatures.
 As it can be seen from the figure, the increased heating power leads to the decrease of the switching current, similarly to the increased bath temperature.
 Our assumption is that $T_e$ is homogeneous in the device and the critical current value is defined by $T_e$ independently from whether it originates from bath heating or current dissipation.
 We then determine the value of $\Sigma$ for which $I_{c,1}$ as a function of the calculated equilibrium electron temperature $T_e$ scales onto a single curve.
 As it is discussed later, by assuming $\delta=4$, we obtain $\Sigma = 25\,$pW/K$^4$.
 This is shown in Fig.\,\ref{fig:2}.b, where all the curves fall on top of each other.
+Although it is challenging to determine the exact active area of our device, we estimate that $\Sigma$ scaled by the graphene’s area yields $\sim100\,$W/m$^2$K$^4$.
+This is an order of magnitude larger than the value obtained in reference\,\cite{Draelos2019} ($\sim10\,$W/m$^2$K$^3$) and significantly larger than the value obtained for large area, nonencapsulated graphene devices\,\cite{McKitterick2016} ($<50\,$mW/m$^2$K$^4$).
+The authors of reference\,\cite{Draelos2019} also speculate that electron-phonon coupling can be enhanced by the presence of the hBN substrate and by scattering at the edges of the graphene layer.
+Since our device area is about an order of magnitude smaller than the device studied in reference\,\cite{Draelos2019}, scattering at the edges could be even more significant and could explain the larger value obtained for $\Sigma$ scaled by the graphene’s area.